-- Anticipation of social events cause severe anxiety.
+- Anticipation of social events causes severe anxiety.

 - Avoidance of social situations greatly reduces one's quality of life.

-- Irrational fear of specific issue, like spiders or heights.
+- Irrational fear of specific issues, like spiders or heights.

 - Sight or confrontation with fear causes extreme anxiety, possibly panic attacks.